Monuments in Agra

 An atmospheric sound-and-light show is held every evening at the open-air amphitheatre outside the Man Singh Palace.
 The English version is at 1930 hrs and the Hindi version is at 1830 hrs.
 Entry tickets are Rs.
 150 Per person.

-Other Interesting Places inside the Fort Wall
+Other Interesting Places Inside the Fort Wall

 Jain Sculptures: The long ascent on the southern side climbs up through a ravine to the fort gate.
 Along the rock faces flanking this road are many Jain sculptures, some impressively big.
 Originally cut into the cliff-faces in the mid-15th century, they were defaced by the forces of Babus in 1527 but were later repaired.